 I once read a book on Harry Houdini.
 He was described as possessing a spirit of alacrity.
 What a great word.
 Its definition is that of “briskness, a cheerful readiness.”

 Indeed, this is the time of year when many of us are exhausted.
-Year’s ends, overstimulated holidays, stress and whatever personal inventory of failures have all left us too tired to do much of anything, much less, anything requiring a brisk, cheerful readiness.
+Year’s end, overstimulated holidays, stress and whatever personal inventory of failures have all left us too tired to do much of anything, much less, anything requiring a brisk, cheerful readiness.

 And now, of course, we have a new year to think about.

 At the risk of trotting out clichés, it is possible to start anew.
 Whatever the past year represents, it is history.
 The Most High’s very much present, here and now, as well as in the future.
 And He still makes things new…